Establishing who may inspect the scaffolds on any worksite is an essential safety precaution.

 On the other hand, red tags are a clear “danger” signal: a scaffold with a red tag is still being built or a problem has been identified.
 Either way, workers know not to use it.

 Yellow tags tell people a scaffold is safe to use, provided they observe specific requirements, such as wearing fall protection.
+You should also train your employees to understand when fall protection is necessary when working on scaffolding.
+(Answer, it’s always necessary).

 Red and yellow tags also send a message to the competent person performing the inspection for the following shift: they can note the issue and determine if it still applies.